fredserva/birdskitchen/README.md

 - Ratings
 - Favorites
 - Source URL
+- Table view with column sorting
-- Change the ingredients amounts when adjusting the servings
+- Change the ingredients amounts when adjusting the servings (ready to print view)
 - Print current recipe
 - Choose your storage directory (including Sync Services)
 - Backups and Restore backups